27 Nov 2025

 I have a small board farm, with one of every device I have deployed, connected to many of the same sensors I have deployed, which I use to test new builds before deploying them.
 I've had too many cases where an update will cause a device to fail (some configuration does not align with some new software) or fail to be reachable (a network device's name will change and the interface won't come up) therefore I want to be able to test updates on devices within easy reach before deploying to locations that would be harder to reach physically.

 A "server" device (rock 5b) polls each unit for its data, and this data (along with the poll latency) is recorded on the server.
 Recently I started adding more data to the list of values each device was reporting such as cpu temperature, uptime, loadavg, and various pieces of memory (RAM) information.
-Luckily I started adding RAM information just in time before one of my devices performed a kernel dump due to running out of memory.
+Luckily I started adding RAM information just in time before one of my devices performed a kernel panic due to running out of memory (provided below).

-I had noticed memory issues with the latest kernel (6.17) on my rock pi s devices and decided to configure them to continue using the 6.12 kernel. systemd has a tendency to use a lot more RAM than sysvinit, therefore I had made some tweaks to the amount of memory it is allowed to use.
-In order to test to see if these changes had a positive effect on these devices, I updated the one in my board farm to use te 6.17 kernel again.
-Unfortunately the rock pi s device in my board farm still throws an out-of-memory kernel panic running the 6.17 kernel despite my systemd RAM-usage tweaks.
+I had noticed memory issues with the latest kernel (6.17) on my rock-pi-s devices and decided to configure them to continue using the 6.12 kernel. systemd has a tendency to use a lot more RAM than sysvinit, therefore I had made some tweaks to the amount of memory it is allowed to use.
+In order to test to see if these changes had a positive effect on these devices, I updated the one in my board farm to use the 6.17 kernel again.
+Unfortunately the rock-pi-s device in my board farm still throws an out-of-memory kernel panic running the 6.17 kernel despite my systemd RAM-usage tweaks.

 Here is a graph of the memory use of my test-rockpis boardfarm system (with 256MB of RAM) running the 6.12.55 kernel pretty much with the in-kernel defconfig.
 In this graph the system ran for almost 16 days.
 It didn't crash, after 16 days I simply uploaded a new RAUC bundle.
 The purple line is the total memory (230428), the blue line is the amount of available memory, and the green line is the amount of free memory: